-After growing up in Colorado, Michelle moved to New York City and graduated from both The School of Visual Arts & the Fashion Institute of Technology.
-While working as an art director in advertising for Macys in New York, she studied drawing & painting at the New York Art Students League.
+After growing up in Colorado, Michelle Chrisman moved to New York City and graduated from both the School of Visual Arts & the Fashion Institute of Technology.
+While working as an Art Director in advertising for Macy’s in New York, she studied drawing & painting at the New York Art Students League.
 After moving to New Mexico, Michelle studied outdoor landscape painting with Ray Vanella & Kevin McPherson in Taos.
 During this time, she also studied advanced painting at the Denver Art Students League with Quang Ho, Kim English and Mark Daly.